michalwidera/Antlr4ConanExample/README.md

 DO NOT FORGET INSTALL JAVA-JRE.
 Antl4 is written in Java Language, you need Java Runtime Environment to run Antlr4 on your machine.
 Check .circleci scripts to get more info if needed.
+This java compiler is only required when you need to compile .g4 file.
+Otherwise cpp-toll chain and generated code from Antlr4 will be enough.

 ~~~
 sudo apt install default-jre